devnnei/Moddable-nnei-psych-m/README.md

 Changed source/states/stages/objects/SpraycanAtlasSprite.hx

-When compiled, there will be no weeks, so that you won't have to delete the weeks manually c:
+When compiled, there will be no weeks, so that you won't have to delete the weeks manually c: (thats why its called "moddable")

 Changes for the engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.